KIZI/antigen-covid-tests-knowledge-graph/README.md

 While the resulting RDF data is written to the standard output stream, logs and validation messages are written to the standard error stream.

-Set the environment variable `TEST=true` to run unit tests for XSLT.
+Set the environment variable `TEST=true` to run unit tests for XSLT:

 ```sh
 TEST=true ./transform.sh path/to/data.xml > path/to/data.ttl